Greg Mattison

-Greg Mattison (born November 15, 1949) is a former American football coach, and former player.
+Greg Mattison (born November 15, 1949) is an American former football coach, and former player.
 He spent most of his career in college football as a defensive coach.
-Mattison coached at Michigan for eleven years, at Notre Dame for seven years, at Florida for three years, including the 2006 national championship team, Ohio State, where he served two years.
+Mattison coached at Michigan for eleven years, at Notre Dame for seven years, at Florida for three years, including the 2006 national championship team, and at Ohio State for two years.
 He also served as a defensive assistant for the Baltimore Ravens of the NFL.

 Coaching career

 At Florida, he served as co-coordinator of the defense with Charlie Strong.
 Charlie Strong also served as assistant Head Coach and Linebackers coach while Greg also pulled double duty working as the defensive line coach.
-During this time he was a part of a successful defense and team that went overall 31-8 in games played and won a national championship by beating Ohio State 41-14 in the BCS Championship game in 2006.
+During this time he was a part of a successful defense and team that went overall 31–8 in games played and won a national championship by beating Ohio State 41–14 in the BCS Championship game in 2006.

 Prior to his time at Florida, Mattison coached at University of Notre Dame from 1997 to 2004 as the defensive coordinator under Bob Davie until the Ty Willingham era (during which he served as defensive line coach and recruiting coordinator).
 Prior to his time at Notre Dame, Mattison coached the defensive line at the University of Michigan from 1992 to 1996, while also serving at the defensive coordinator in 1995 and 1996.
 During his time at Michigan, the Wolverines led the Big Ten Conference in rushing defense four consecutive seasons, holding opponents to 78.6 rushing yards per game in 1992, 87.9 in 1994, and 88.1 in 1995.
 Mattison's charges also led the conference in total defense twice and scoring defense once.
 He also coached with Coach Davie at Texas A&M University from 1988 to 1991 while Davie was defensive coordinator.
 Under head coach R. C. Slocum, the Aggies featured the "Wrecking Crew", a nickname for one of the nation's top-ranked defenses.